 Hobhouse arranged a mass meeting in London in June 1900 where women protested against the actions of the British army in South Africa.
 Three months later she founded the South African Women and Children Distress Fund to collect money for Boer families.

 In South Africa, Hobhouse visited concentration camps set up by the British in the OFS and Transvaal.
-She showed the Boers held there kindness and handed out clothing and supplies.
-On her return to Britain, she voiced her opposition to the concentration camps and reported on the conditions in these camps.
+When Hobhouse arrived at the camps, she was appalled to see the conditions in which the women and children were forced to live in.
+For several months Hobhouse attempted to improve the living conditions of the Boers and in many cases provided them with some supplies and clothing.
+Eventually, Hobhouse also attempted to voice her concerns to the British administration at these camps and Lord Kitchener himself.
+However, Hobhouse was unsuccessful in her attempts to persuade the administration to make efficient changes and therefore, decided to travel back to England where she voiced her opposition to the concentration camps and reported on the appalling conditions in these camps.
 She focused her campaign on the liberal opposition, and in this way was instrumental in the government decision to send a group of women, under Dame Millicent Fawcett, to look at the situation.

 Hobhouse was not part of this government commission, but it was her actions that put into play the forces that led to reform.
 When she attempted to return to South Africa in 1901 she was arrested in Cape Town and sent back to Britain.
 She returned again after the war and helped set up home industries in the OFS and Transvaal to help rehabilitate the Boer families.